 Enabled by conditional access policy - This method is discussed in this article.
 It is the most flexible means to enable two-step verification for your users.
 Enabling using conditional access policy only works for Azure MFA in the cloud and is a premium feature of Azure AD.

 Enabled by Azure AD Identity Protection - This method uses the Azure AD Identity Protection risk policy to require two-step verification based only on sign-in risk for all cloud applications.
 This method requires Azure Active Directory P2 licensing.
-More information on this method can be found in Azure Active Directory Identity Protection.
+More information on this method can be found in How to configure the user risk policy.

 Choose authentication methods